 - damaged brick

-- cracks in the masonry
+- · cracks in the masonry

 - spalling

 - efflorescence

 - staining, moss or other signs of excess moisture

 - possible sources of excess moisture external detailing

 - the condition of roof overhang, and drainage details

 - copings to parapet and freestanding walls

 - mortar joints cracks or deterioration

 - brick above grade

 - landscaping draining away from the building

 - condition of sealants (caulking).

-Brick quality: Meridian Brick clay brick are manufactured to meet or exceed the requirements of the American standards ASTM C216 "Facing Brick" and ASTM 652 "Hollow Brick", grade SW (severe weathering).
+Brick quality: Meridian Brick clay brick are manufactured to meet or exceed the requirements of the Canadian standard CSA A82 "Fired masonry brick made of clay or shale", grade EG (exterior grade) and the American standard ASTM C216 "Facing Brick", grade SW (severe weathering).
 Contact your sales representative or dealer for a copy of a test report for your brick.